Masculine or feminine nouns in French? - tips to know the gender in French ♂️ ♀️

 Words ending in ade, ode and ude are usually feminine.

 A salad.
 A tornado.
 A walk.
 A fashion.
-A method or a period, for the ending "ode".
+A method or even a period, for the ending "ode".

-And for the ending "ude", we have for example solitude, a habit or a certainty.
+And for the ending "ude", we have, for example, solitude, a habit or a certainty.
 Of course, as I said, there are always small exceptions.

-So the endings in "ille", in "elle", in "aille", in "eille" or in "ouille".
+So endings in "ille", in "elle", in "aille", in "eille" or in "ouille".

 We have the city, the girl, the bike seat, the mutual, the size, the size of the clothes, the battle, a frog, a wonder or a bottle, there are plenty.